School of Humanities and Sciences

 In addition to these specialist monographs, Lewis has written the first three volumes of a six-volume survey of the entire history of imperial China: The Early Chinese Empires: Qin and Han, China Between Empires: The Northern and Southern Dynasties, and China’s Cosmopolitan Empire: The Tang Dynasty.
 These volumes serve as introductions to the major periods of Chinese history for non-specialists, and as background readings to introductory surveys.
 In addition to recounting the major political events, they devote chapters to the most important aspects of the society of each period: geographic background, cities, rural society, kinship, religion, literature, and law.

-BioProfessor Gin Lum specializes in American religious history.
-Her research and teaching interests focus on religion and race, religion and violence, and the afterlife, evil, and death in America.
-She is author of the forthcoming Damned Nation: Hell in America from the Revolution to Reconstruction (Oxford University Press).
-She is an Annenberg Faculty Fellow (2012-14), is affiliated with the Center for Comparative Studies in Race and Ethnicity (CCSRE), and organizes the American Religions Workshop at Stanford.
+BioKathryn Gin Lum specializes in American religious history.
+Her research and teaching interests focus on the lived ramifications of religious beliefs, and particularly on the relationship between religious and racial othering in the United States.
+She is author of Damned Nation: Hell in America from the Revolution to Reconstruction (Oxford University Press 2014) and Heathen: Religion and Race in American History (Harvard University Press 2022).
+She is co-editor, with Paul Harvey, of The Oxford Handbook of Religion and Race in American History (Oxford University Press 2018).
+She is affiliated with the Center for Comparative Studies in Race and Ethnicity (CCSRE) and is Director of the American Religions in a Global Context Initiative (argc.stanford.edu) at Stanford.

-Professor Gin Lum received her B.A. from Stanford and her Ph.D. from Yale.
+Professor Gin Lum received her B.A. in History from Stanford and her Ph.D. in History from Yale.